top of page

 Lesly Morales

 Meet our Women*s Council advisor, Lesly Morales!
-Lesly is the Coordinator of the Office for Women*s and Gender Equity (WAGE)––an office that advocates for gender equity on campus and in the greater MSU community.
+Lesly is the Coordinator of Women and Gender Equity (WAGE)––an office that advocates for gender equity on campus and in the greater MSU community.
 Lesly achieves this by holding inclusive, community engaging events that aim to empower and unite all gender identities here at Michigan State University.
 To find out more about WAGE click here!

 read more about women*s council's events and initiatives here